 Headquartered in Portland, Oregon, and founded in 2013, CrowdStreet provides commercial real estate investment opportunities.
 What differentiates CrowdStreet from the many other real estate crowdfunding companies that have sprung up since Congress passed the JOBS Act?

-In addition to hosting their own crowdfunded real estate platform connecting sponsors (real estate operators and developers) and investors, CrowdStreet offers Sponsor Direct, a private white-label product platform for sponsors who want to provide real estate fundraising and investor management capabilities directly on their existing branded website for their existing and future investors.
+In addition to hosting their own crowdfunded real estate platform connecting sponsors (real estate operators and developers) and investors, CrowdStreet offers investment management software, a private white-label product platform for sponsors who want to provide real estate fundraising and investor management capabilities directly on their existing branded website for their existing and future investors.

-Additionally, most of the marketplaces that have launched since Title II began have been “indirect” model marketplaces, where the marketplace created a special purpose vehicle, typically a limited liability company (LLC), into which investors pool money and which then cuts a single check to the sponsor.
-CrowdStreet is one of only two major direct-to-investor marketplaces in the United States, in which investors invest directly with the sponsor instead of through an intermediary company.
+Additionally, most of the marketplaces that have launched since Title II began have been “indirect” model marketplaces, whereby the marketplace created a special purpose vehicle, typically a limited liability company (LLC), into which investors pool money and which then cuts a single check to the sponsor.
+CrowdStreet is a leading direct-to-investor marketplace in the United States in which investors invest directly with the sponsor instead of through an intermediary company.

 CEO Tore Steen believes “the economy is strengthened when real estate developers and operators are less dependent upon traditional capital markets to fund projects, have greater access to capital and spread investment opportunities and risk across a larger pool of investors.”